spencer411/2021_Bioinformatics_Fellowship/README.md

 Completeness and contamination will be written directly to your output file.
 Usually contamination at a levels of 5% or less is considered adequate, and genomes should generally be at least 90% complete.

 **Quast:** Quast produces a number of summary statistics that are useful in assessing the quality of your genomes as well.
 The two measures we are specifically interested in are the numbers of [contigs](https://en.wikipedia.org/wiki/Contig), and the [N50 score](https://en.wikipedia.org/wiki/N50,_L50,_and_related_statistics#N50).
-More information about quast can be found [here](https://github.com/ablab/quast#genome-assembly-evaluation-tool).
+More information about Quast can be found [here](https://github.com/ablab/quast#genome-assembly-evaluation-tool).

 To install Quast using conda, copy and paste the code below after setting up and activating the Quast conda environment: